 Board of Directors

-I am a U.S. Army Officer retiree and parent of a child with significant disabilities and complex communication needs.
-I currently work as a risk and financial advisor at an accounting and consulting firm and previously worked as a chief of staff project manager at a financial bank holding company.
-I have an MBA in accounting and finance from the Florida Institute of Technology.
+Miguel Ingle is a retired U.S. Army officer and parent of a child with significant disabilities and complex communication needs.
+He currently works as risk and financial advisor at an accounting and consulting firm.
+He previously worked as a chief of staff project manager at a financial bank holding company.
+Miguel holds a MBA in accounting & finance from Florida Institute of Technology.

 Michael Fondacaro has been using an AAC device since he was 5 years old.
 He has been an advocate for disability since he realized how he can reach out and help educate others through his life experiences.
 This led him to create his business “Beyond the Chair", in which he spreads the idea that disability doesn't define a person.

 Michael has an associate’s degree in business from Bergen Community College.
 With his experience, Michael has been helping other AAC users learn to communicate better with their devices, and teaching them that using a device to talk can be fun.

 Michael is a volunteer at ImpAACt Voices, wanting to help other people realize that communicating with a device is not only fun but also informative.